How to Avoid Chronic Diseases and Achieve Good Health

 His book, “Healthy Eating: The Big Mistake.
 How modern medicine has got it wrong about diabetes, cholesterol, cancer, Alzheimer’s and obesity” has been extremely well received.
 It was written in conjunction with the South African journalist, Marika Sboros.

 A bit about Ivor;

-Ivor Cummins, an IT specialist, based in Dublin is one of the global leaders in the campaign toreview the dietary guidelines that underpin national nutrition policies in most countries.
+Ivor Cummins, a biochemical engineer and corporate problem-solver is one of the global leaders in the campaign to review the dietary guidelines that underpin national nutrition policies in most countries.

 Since 2012 Ivor has been intensively researching the root causes of modern chronic disease.
 His special focus is on cardiovascular disease, diabetes and obesity.
 He shares his research insights at public speaking engagements around the world, revealing the key nutritional and lifestyle interventions which will deliver excellent health and personal productivity.

 “Eat Rich Live Long: use the power of low-carb and keto for weight loss and great

 Health” is a first class summary of the scientific case for a healthy diet based on a low intake of carbohydrates coupled with a high intake of healthy fats.

 Ivor has produced a series of excellent podcasts with many of the leading workers in this field of study.
 These can be viewed here: https://thefatemperor.com/

 13.45 Hear from Professor Verner Wheelock on “Our Current State of Public Health”